 - The last image for the Dark Energy Survey (DES) was taken on January 9, 2019!

-- Since early 2018 there is new narrow band (Halpha) filter available in DECam.
-Details here
+- Since early 2018 there is a new narrow-band (H-alpha) filter available in DECam.
+Details here.

 - DECam Community Science Workshop 2018 held in Tucson, AZ, May 21-22